Skip to main content

 Xima

-Mozambique's staple food, this thick maize porridge is the foundation of most meals.
-Similar to polenta but firmer, it's traditionally eaten by hand, rolled into balls to scoop up stews and sauces.
-Research shows Xima makes up more than half of the average Mozambican's daily calorie intake.
+Mozambique's staple: a thick maize porridge that anchors most meals.
+It's like polenta but firmer, eaten by hand, rolled into balls and used to scoop up stews and sauces.
+Research puts xima at more than half the average Mozambican's daily calories.

 Peri-Peri Prawns